 Data mining business applications

-Data mining brings out the true value of data by unravelling latent information from complex data sets.
+It brings out the true value of data by unravelling latent information from complex data sets.
 We can list three major business applications of data mining.

 Deliver personalized services

-Data mining has applications in health care services too.
+It has applications in health care services too.
 It will help to predict risks or illnesses in various segments of the population.
 Doctors can prescribe treatments effectively with data like medical records, physical examinations, and treatment patterns.
 Retailers can run customized marketing campaigns or loyalty programs by mining customer data.

 A large organization faces difficulty determining the profitability of any business decision with multiple products and sales processes.
 Taking an informed decision will require filtering various data like investments in customer support, the time of product development and marketing.